Master of Science in Physician Assistant Degree Program

 What is a physician assistant (PA)?

-Physician Assistants (PAs) are highly trained and licensed medical professionals who practice medicine on a health care team under the supervision of a physician.
+Physician Assistants (PAs) are highly trained and licensed medical professionals who practice medicine on a health care team.
 Physician Assistants understand the value of successful teamwork in health care settings and have the ability to practice in all specialties of medicine.
 PAs are graduates of accredited PA educational programs who have passed a nationally certified board exam.

 Unlike doctors and nurse practitioners, PAs have the ability to easily switch specialties during their careers without additional schooling.
 PAs and doctors have the same responsibilities and liabilities for patient care.
-With a physician assistant degree you can diagnose, treat, prescribe medication, and perform simple procedures (suturing, intubation, lumbar puncture, chest tube placements, and many more).
+As a physician assistant, you can diagnose, treat, prescribe medication, and perform procedures (suturing, intubation, lumbar puncture, chest tube placements, and many more).

 How do you become a PA?

-As a standard, you will need to obtain at least a physician assistant master’s degree from an accredited PA program that combines no less than two years of academic and clinical work.
-Typical admission for most graduate physician assistant programs requires an average of 1,500 hours of direct patient contact.
+To become a PA, you must graduate from an accredited physician assistant program that includes at least two years of academic coursework and clinical training.
+Competitive applicants for most graduate physician assistant programs will have a strong cumulative GPA, a strong science GPA, an average of 1,500 hours of direct patient care, and a minimum of 20 hours of PA shadowing.
 Having a bachelor’s degree in biology or a related pre-med field helps set the foundations for PA school.

-After completing your master’s, you will then proceed to take the Physician Assistant National Certifying Examination (PANCE) for certification and then obtain your state license.
+After completing your PA program, you will then take the Physician Assistant National Certifying Examination (PANCE) for certification and then obtain your state license.
 Students from the 51ƷPA master’s program are well positioned for success on the PANCE.
 First-time exam candidates from our M.S.P.A. degree program consistently outperform the national average pass rate, with 95% of our graduates typically passing the PANCE exam on their first try (PDF).

 What are PA school requirements?